by

 I found a patch of rough pavement near my house.
 I went through your

-and then rode the rough pavement to see if there was a difference.
-It
+time and then rode the rough pavement to see if there was a difference.

-took me two hours to patiently follow this systematic approach.
-It involved
+It took me two hours to patiently follow this systematic approach.

-taking things off and putting them back on several times in some cases,
+It involved taking things off and putting them back on several times

-that several solutions fixed the problem, including tightening a loose
+out that several solutions fixed the problem, including tightening

-cassette, greasing and tightening the water bottle bracket bolts (just
+a loose cassette, greasing and tightening the water bottle bracket

-tightening them was not enough) and greasing the dropouts for the wheels
+bolts (just tightening them was not enough) and greasing the dropouts

 The